RC2208/My_Movie_Rec_System/README.md

 - I could sort the movies in dataset alphabetically and apply binary search for faster search.
 - Display ratings and release year along with the recommended titles and poster of movies.
 - Add the latest movies in my dataset
+- Use NLP and add text to speech recognitions or voice input outputs
+-